AdaCore/gnatstudio/docs/users_guide/debugging.rst

 ^^^^^^^^^^^^

 All the items on the canvas can be manipulated with the mouse.
-They can be freely moved anywhere on the canvas by clicking on them and then dragging the mouse.
+They can be freely moved anywhere on the canvas by clicking and then dragging them.
 If you're trying to move an item outside of the visible area of the data window, GPS will scroll the window to make the new position visible.

-GPS also provides automatic scrolling if you move the mouse while dragging an item near the borders of the data window.
-While the mouse remains close to the border and the button is pressed while hovering on the item, GPS scrolls the data window and moves the item.
+GPS also provides automatic scrolling if you move the pointer while dragging an item near the borders of the data window.
+While the pointer remains close to the border and the mouse button is pressed while hovering on the item, GPS scrolls the data window and moves the item.
 This provides an easy way to move an item a long distance from its initial position.

 Colors
 ^^^^^^